Application, Admission & Enrollment

 Documents not accepted: bus pass, train pass, etc.

-I need to provide proof of school, college, or extracurricular liability insurance.
-What is liability insurance or school/college insurance?
+I need to provide proof of school, university, or extracurricular liability insurance.
+What is liability insurance or school/university insurance?

 Civil liability insurance covers the obligation of every individual to compensate others for damages caused through fault, carelessness, negligence, or by objects owned, rented, or borrowed.